utkarsh-1912/mlbootcamp/README.md

  For second layer ,I apply softmax function.

 ## KNearestNeighbour
-Number of Nearest Neighbour under consideration =50 for better prediction.
+Number of Nearest Neighbour under consideration =50 for better prediction.(Correction Required: k=5) For K=5: Accuracy = 95.9 %
+Note: Pridicting a value at a time.